 Risk Reporting and Measurement

 Measurement should occur each time a new borrower comes forward.
-It is also important to maintain robust reporting on aggregate risk to ensure risk levels are within your organizational tolerance.
-Individual credit ratings, based on a financial institution’s framework, are a quick way to spot-check a potential borrower and their ability to properly handle a loan.
+Maintaining robust reporting on aggregate risk is also important to ensure risk levels are within your organizational tolerance.
+Based on a financial institution’s framework, individual credit ratings are a quick way to spot-check a potential borrower’s ability to handle a loan properly.

 Governance is a broad term that covers many areas.
-Credit risk governance includes the set of policies and mechanisms that ensure employees are working within the parameters set by the credit risk management framework.
+Credit risk governance includes the set of policies and mechanisms that ensure employees work within the parameters set by the credit risk management framework.